REMEDY : BNSSG referral pathways & Joint Formulary

 Suspected Malignancy

-If thyroid cancer is suspected please refer directly using the Head and Neck USC pathway.
+If thyroid cancer is suspected please refer directly using the Head & Neck incl Thyroid - USC (2WW) pathway.

 Before referral